 Do not trust platform labels alone.
 A missing label does not mean the video is real.
 A present label means the platform detected AI involvement at creation, but stripping that metadata is trivial.

 Enterprise tools are not the answer for individual use.
 They are accurate, but they require file downloads, technical integration, and budgets that no individual user has.
-A tool you cannot use is not a tool.

 For a regular person checking a suspicious video on TikTok or Instagram, the right stack is: Ledger first, your trained eye second, platform labels as a weak confirming signal.